 For the past couple of weeks that I’ve been really unmotivated, sad, angry.
 Although I can link those emotions to a few events that occurred, I tried to fight the sadness.
 In fact, I do it all the time.

 No one likes to be sad.
 Nor depressed.
-And I’m really good on hiding those emotions from others.
+And I’m really good at hiding those emotions from others.
 And from myself.

 But this time, things were a little bit different.
 I didn’t have the energy nor courage, to put my emotions to the side, and continue with my busy life.
 This time, my emotions crushed me.
 And they caught me by surprise.